 Backflow Prevention Requirements

-Properties that have activities that are considered as a major risk to the health and safety of our potable water supply will need a higher degree of protection.
-Properties are classified into three degrees of risk.
-This determines the type of backflow device you need to install.
+However, properties that have activities that are considered as a major risk to the health, safety and wellbeing of our consumers need a higher degree of protection.

-- You use water for washing equipment that has been exposed to chemicals or pathogens (e.g. taxidermy).
+- You use water for washing equipment that has been exposed to chemicals or pathogens.

-- You mix water with other substances on your property (e.g. hair salon, dental care facilities).
+- You mix water with other substances on your property.

 - You have a secondary water supply on your property.

-We will assess requirement to install a backflow preventer at the time of any:
+We assess the requirement to install a backflow preventer at the time of any:

 - Building consent application: a building consent is required for most backflow preventers, but if you have already applied for a building consent for other work you can include your backflow device(s) in this application.